ylhyra/ylhyra_content/not_data/content/explanations/Verbs/-st_verbs.md

 reviewed: no
 ---

 Certain Icelandic [[verbs]] have another form that ends in '''-st''', such as "að komast", "að giftast", and "að sjást".
-If you look the [https://inflections.ylhyra.is/ inflection tables] of these words you will see them labeled as the "[[w:Middle voice|middle voice]]" (''miðmynd'').
+If you look at the [https://inflections.ylhyra.is/ inflection tables] for these words you will see them labeled as the "[[w:Middle voice|middle voice]]" (''miðmynd'').

 A verb having -st usually indicates one of the following: